-Once the applications are filed before the IMPI, it takes from four to seven months for the IMPI to conduct the relevant examinations.
+Once applications are filed before the IMPI, these are published for opposition in the Industrial Property Gazette within the next 10 working days, granting any interested party a one-month term, as of the publication date, for opposing the registration.
+If an opposition is filed, such opposition will also be published in the IP Gazette within the next 10 working days after the opposition deadline, granting the applicant a one-month term, as of the publication date, for filing its response.
+In accordance with the new amendments to the law effective since August 10, 2018, IMPI should take into consideration the opposition when conducting its own official examination, and will issue a decision on the opposition per se.
+In general terms, it takes from four to seven months for the IMPI to conduct the relevant examinations.
 The first is the formalities examination, whereby the IMPI checks that all of the formal requirements (information and documents) have been met, and verifies the correct classification of the products/services it is intended to protect.
 If any formal information or documents are missing, or if the products/services are not correctly classified, a requirement from the examiner regarding formalities will be issued, granting a two-month term that can be automatically extended for a further two months to comply with such requirements.
 The second examination refers to the "relative grounds" examination (prior rights on record) and "absolute grounds for refusal" examination (inherent registrability of the mark).
-Thus, if prior rights are revealed or an objection concerning inherent registrability of the mark is foreseen, the IMPI would issue an official action, granting a two-month term that can be automatically extended for a further two months to respond thereto.
+Thus, if prior rights are revealed or an objection concerning inherent registrability of the mark is foreseen, the IMPI would issue an official action, granting a two-month term, that can be automatically extended for a further two months, to respond thereto.